 No products in the cart.

 We’ve got a birthday in the house!!
 That’s right – this week we’re celebrating 2 things with one adorable DIY crab softie!
 As kids, my sister and I spent our summer vacations playing in the ocean on the Outer Banks of North Carolina.
-She lives on the other Coast now in California, and it just happens to be her birthday tomorrow, so in honor, I thought I’d make a cute little DIY crab softie for the family beach lover!
+She lives on the other Coast now in California, and it just happens to be her birthday tomorrow, so in honor, I thought I’d make a cute little DIY crab plush for the family beach lover!

 Crabcakes here was born at the bottom of a rag bag, when an old shirt and stained tea towel decided to combine forces, turn themselves into a clever little crab, and hightail it out of the corner and into the spotlight!
+And aren’t they just the most adorable handmade stuffed animal you ever did see??

 To make your own DIY crab softie you’ll need: